-Professional and pastoral counselors are exempt from reporting requirements.
+Professional and pastoral counselors are exempt from all reporting requirements when acting in their official role when the offense is disclosed.
 UMB encourages counselors and clergy, if and when they deem it appropriate, to inform those they counsel of procedures for reporting crimes on a voluntary, confidential basis to any campus security authority for inclusion in the annual security report.